ChrisPalmerNZ/DRLND_p1_navigation/report.md

 - can evaluate the state and action space
 - returns actions for the current state per the policy
 - learns from the consequentual rewards
+- can use both double DQN and duelling architectures (see section "Other Experiments and Ideas for future work")
 - employs **Experience Replay Memory** to keep track of what actions have been previously taken

 #### Experience Replay